 "You boys should be proud of all your hard work.
 You can start painting right after lunch," said Justin's dad.
-Justin's mom brought the boy's sandwiches and sliced apples for lunch.
+Justin's mom brought the boys some sandwiches and sliced apples for their lunch.
 She had made fresh lemonade and chocolate-chip cookies too.

-"What a great job you boys have done painting by yourselves!", he marveled.
-"Alright", he said, "We'll let the paint dry overnight and then you can play in your treehouse tomorrow.
+"What a great job you boys have done painting all by yourselves!" he marveled.
+"Alright," he said, "We'll let the paint dry overnight and then you can play in your treehouse tomorrow.
 Right now though, I think it's time to wash up and call it a day," said Justin's Dad.

 Justin and Peter were both splattered with yellow and red paint.
 Justin looked funny with his brown hair speckled with yellow dots.
 The tip of Peter's nose was covered with red paint.
 He looked like a silly circus clown.

 Justin thanked his dad and Peter for helping him.
 Before Peter went home, Justin quickly made him promise to come over again tomorrow.
-He wanted Peter to be his first member of the now official "Justin's Tree house Club".
-The kind of club where a kid could be anything they wanted...
+He wanted Peter to be the first member of the now official "Justin's Treehouse Club."
+The kind of club where kids could be anything they wanted...
 If they just imagined.